NafiurSiddiqui/scandiweb-ecommerce-test/README.md

 ## COMPONENT strucutre

-- If this was a large scale project, I would dynamically fetch the category and render the category title as header instead of hard coding data here.
+- Maintained core React reusability concept as much as possible.
+- This is not it and things can always be updated to a much better version.

+## Tech used

+- JSX
+- React-router
+- Sass
+- Redux-toolkit
+- GraphQL

 ## Things that are challenging for this project

 All of these challenges are tackled down without any third-party libs.

-- Finding and rendering conent from deeply nested array
+- Finding and rendering content from deeply nested data structure.
 - parsing HTML string to pure DOM content
 - parsing any HTML entity to pure DOM text content.
+- Maintaining dynamicity of the application.
+- Implementing heavy algorithms required to achieve certain conditions and functionality.

 ## Advance proejct consideration